-- The ReLU is not as sensitive to the large variance of the inner potential as sigmoidal functions (large variance does not matter as much). - Still the variance is good to be controlled at least w.r.t. the output layer. - LeCun initialization cannot be justified for ReLU due to the following reason:
+- The ReLU is not as sensitive to the large variance of the inner potential as sigmoidal functions (large variance does not matter as much). - Still the variance is good to be constant (at least due to the output layer). - LeCun initialization cannot be justified for ReLU due to the following reason: